Ram (album): Songs and production

-The project was moved to Sound Recording in Los Angeles, where much of the backing vocals were recorded.
-Producer Jim Guercio cancelled his honeymoon to oversee the project, but his direction was not followed by McCartney, and progress stalled.
+The project moved to Sound Recording in Los Angeles, where many of the backing vocals were recorded.
+Producer Jim Guercio cancelled his honeymoon to oversee the project, but McCartney did not follow his direction, and progress stalled.
 McCartney was unable to choose which of the 20+ recorded songs would be cut from the album.
-Guercio left the project to honour a previous booking, and Norwegian engineer Eirik Wangberg replaced him, finishing the album over the course of six weeks.
-McCartney gave Wangberg free rein to mix the songs as he saw fit, and sequence them for the album in any way he chose.
-Among the creative decisions made by Wangberg was the stitching together of two songs to make "Uncle Albert/Admiral Halsey", and the introduction of thunder sound effects to that song; the thunder was taken from a monaural film clip, recorded by Wangberg onto two tracks with small differences to make artificial stereo.
-Paul and Linda were very happy upon hearing the final album mix.
+Guercio left the project to honour a previous booking, and Norwegian engineer Eirik Wangberg replaced him, finishing the album over six weeks.
+McCartney gave Wangberg free rein to mix the songs as he saw fit and sequence them for the album any way he chose.
+Among Wangberg's creative decisions was to stitch two songs together to make "Uncle Albert/Admiral Halsey" and to introduce thunder sound effects to that song; the thunder was taken from a monaural film clip Wangberg recorded onto two tracks with small differences to make artificial stereo.
+Paul and Linda were very happy with the final mix.

-The recording project also yielded the independent single "Another Day" and its B-side, "Oh Woman, Oh Why", released in mid-February 1971.
+The recording project also yielded the independent single "Another Day" and its B-side, "Oh Woman, Oh Why", released in February 1971.
 Session songs dropped from the album sequence included "Little Woman Love" and tracks later featured on Wings' 1973 album Red Rose Speedway: "Get on the Right Thing", "Little Lamb Dragonfly" and "Big Barn Bed".
 "I Lie Around", issued as the B-side to Wings' 1973 single "Live and Let Die", was taped during these sessions.
 Also recorded was the first incarnation of "Seaside Woman".
 McCartney also recorded "Hey Diddle", "A Love for You", "Great Cock and Seagull Race", "Now Hear This Song of Mine", "Rode All Night", "Sunshine Sometimes" and "When the Wind Is Blowing".

 References to the Beatles and others

-According to Peter Brown, the Beatles' former business associate, John Lennon believed that several of the songs on Ram contained personal jibes directed at himself and Yoko Ono, among them "Dear Boy" and, particularly, "Too Many People".
+According to Peter Brown, the Beatles' former business associate, John Lennon believed that several of the songs on Ram contained personal jibes at him and Yoko Ono, among them "Dear Boy" and particularly "Too Many People".
 McCartney later conceded that some of the lyrics of "Too Many People" had been "a little dig at John and Yoko", with "preaching practices" and "you took your lucky break and broke it in two" being direct references to Lennon.
-Brown also described the picture of two beetles copulating on the back cover as symbolic of how McCartney felt the other Beatles were treating him.
-George Harrison and Ringo Starr were said to interpret the track "3 Legs" as an attack on them and Lennon.
-According to McCartney, "Dear Boy" was directed at Linda's ex-husband, and not Lennon.
+But he said "Dear Boy" was directed at Linda's ex-husband, not Lennon.
+Brown also said the picture of two beetles copulating on the back cover symbolized how McCartney felt the other Beatles were treating him.
+George Harrison and Ringo Starr reportedly interpreted the track "3 Legs" as an attack on them and Lennon.